Seteco/Somorrostro/statsd.md

    Sampling rate is **not** supported for Sets. `value` is always considered text.

-   When a set is not collected and the setting is not to show gaps on the charts (the default), the last value will be shown, until a data collection event changes it.
+   When a set is not collected and the setting is not to show gaps on the charts (the default), zero will be shown, until a data collection event changes it.

 #### Sampling Rates